-The first type of dry eyes occur when there is a deficiency in tear production therefore, you are not able to provide enough lubrication to your eyes.
+The first type of dry eye occurs when there is a deficiency in tear production, which means you’re not able to provide enough lubrication to your eyes.

 They can happen due to many reasons for example, if your eyes do not produce enough tears or if your eyes are not producing quality tears.
 However, always be sure to apply eye drops the correct way.

 Having treatment done would be the best option as it will make you feel far more comfortable.

 You may have dry eyes if your eyes feel:

 The following are some risk factors that people with dry eyes could suffer from: